TheFunkyMonk/astronomy-targets/README.md

 ======================================================================
 ```

+## Weather Condition Ratings

+The script evaluates weather conditions and provides one of these ratings:

+- **Excellent**: Clear skies, great seeing and transparency
+- **Good**: Mostly clear with good atmospheric conditions
+- **Fair**: Some clouds or average atmospheric conditions
+- **Poor**: Significant cloud cover or poor seeing
+- **Unsuitable**: Heavy clouds or precipitation expected

+## APIs Used

+- **Astronomy API** (https://astronomyapi.com) - Provides celestial body positions and data
+- **7timer** (https://www.7timer.info) - Free astronomical weather forecasting (no API key required)

 ## Tips

 - Objects rated "Excellent" or "Good" are your best bets
+- Check weather conditions before heading out - even great celestial positioning won't help if it's cloudy!
 - Magnitude scale: lower/negative numbers = brighter (easier to see)
 - Higher altitude = better viewing (less atmospheric distortion)
 - The Moon is always a great target for beginners!
+- If weather is poor, the script still shows what would be visible if conditions improve

+## Troubleshooting

+- **Weather data unavailable**: The script will continue without weather data and still show celestial targets
+- **No targets visible**: Check your evening time range configuration - you may need to adjust the hours
+- **All targets rated as poor**: Your telescope level might be too restrictive, or objects may be low on the horizon during your viewing window